Improving Bridge estimators via $f$-GAN: Implementation details of Algorithm

-The flexibility of $q_1^{(\phi)}$ depends on the number of coupling layers in $T_\phi$.
+The number of coupling layers in a Real-NVP controls its flexibility.
 Choosing too few coupling layers restricts the flexibility of the Real-NVP, while choosing too many of them increases the computational cost and the risk of overfitting.
+Choosing the optimal number of coupling layers that balances computational cost and flexibility is problem-dependent.
 We demonstrate it using the mixture of rings example in Sec \ref{sec: mixture of rings} with $p=12$.
 Similar to Sec \ref{sec: mixture of rings}, we set $\beta_1=\beta_2=0.05$ and $N_1=N_2=2000$.
 We consider different number of coupling layers $K=\{2,4,6,8,10,12,14,16,18\}$.
 For each choice of $K$, we parameterize $q_1^{(\phi)}$ in Algorithm \ref{algo_practical} as a Real-NVP with $K$ coupling layers, then run Algorithm \ref{algo_practical} 50 times.
 We record the average running time and an MC estimate of $MSE(\log \hat r'^{(\phi_t)}_{opt})$ based on the repeated runs for each $K$.
-From Figure \ref{fig: coupling} we see the running time is roughly a linear function of the number of coupling layers $K$.
+From Figure \ref{fig:coupling} we see the running time is roughly a linear function of the number of coupling layers $K$.
 As $K$ increases, the estimated $MSE(\log \hat r'^{(\phi_t)}_{opt})$ first decreases then starts increasing.
 This is likely due to overfitting.
 Similar to \cite{wang2020warp}, we also use precision per second, which is the reciprocal of the product of the average running time and the estimated mean square error, as a benchmark of efficiency.
 We see that the estimated precision per second is high when $K$ is between 2 and 6, and it starts decreasing rapidly when $K \geq 8$.
 Therefore for this example, we see the most efficient choice of $K$ is between 2 and 6.
-Choosing the optimal number of coupling layers that balances computational cost and flexibility is problem-dependent.
-In practice, we recommend setting $q_1^{(\phi)}$ as a Real-NVP with 2 to 10 coupling layers.
-We also recommend running Algorithm \ref{algo_practical} multiple times with different number of coupling layers in $q_1^{(\phi)}$, and choose the one that achieves the lowest estimated $\widehat{RE}^2(\hat r'^{(\phi_t)}_{opt})$ returned from Algorithm \ref{algo_practical}.
+In practice, we recommend setting $q_1^{(\phi)}$ as a Real-NVP with 2 to 10 coupling layers in Algorithm \ref{algo_practical}.
+We also recommend running Algorithm \ref{algo_practical} multiple times with different number of coupling layers in $q_1^{(\phi)}$, and choose the one that achieves the lowest estimated RMSE $\widehat{RE}^2(\hat r'^{(\phi_t)}_{opt})$.